Rishabh9742/COSC4P02/README.md

   <li> Firebase </li>
 </ul>

+# Software Engineering Method
+Waterfall method, the reason we believe this is the superior method for our project is that it will all build from the previous submissions.
+It all simply continues to continiously grow and expand.

 # Contact
 If you have any questions or issues, please contact any of the group members or send an email to any or all group members.